Quantco/datajudge/docs/getting-started.md

 -->

 Typically, a user does not need to instantiate a corresponding `DataSource` themselves.
-Rather, this is taken care of by using the appropriate constructor for `WithinRequirement` or `BetweenRequirement`.
+Rather, this is taken care of by using the appropriate constructor for [`WithinRequirement`][datajudge.requirements.WithinRequirement] or [`BetweenRequirement`][datajudge.requirements.BetweenRequirement].

 Note that in principle, several tables can be combined to make up for a single `DataSource`.
-Yet, most of the time when trying to compare two tables, it is more convenient to create a `BetweenRequirement` and use the `from_tables` constructor.
+Yet, most of the time when trying to compare two tables, it is more convenient to create a [`BetweenRequirement`][datajudge.requirements.BetweenRequirement] and use the `from_tables` constructor.

 ## Column capitalization